 In a large frying pan over medium-high heat, warm 1 to 2 tablespoons oil until hot but not smoking.
 Add the pork and cook, turning once, until browned but still faintly pink within, 4 to 5 minutes per side.
+Transfer to a plate.
 Meanwhile, finish the freekeh.

 Finish the freekeh

 - Peel the cucumber, if desired; cut the cucumber into ¼-inch pieces.

 - Strip the mint leaves from the stems; coarsely chop the leaves.

 In a large bowl, stir together the freekeh, cucumber, mint, and 1 to 2 tablespoons oil; season to taste with salt and pepper.

 Transfer the freekeh to individual bowls and top with the pork.
 Using a slotted spoon, remove the pickled onion from the brine.
 Garnish the dish with the lemon-dill yogurt and as much onion as you like and serve.

 - Measure the water for the freekeh.

 - Strip the mint leaves.